 First Changes in 2015

 In Kutná Hora, a popular tourist spot, there are several navigation systems.
-Some are in English, others are not.
+Some are in English, and others are not.

 “There are more systems because they were created as part of different projects.
 There will be a revision in 2018 that should unify the navigation signs and systems.
 The main monuments and the most important spots should become available in English as well,” confirmed the head of the department of tourism at the Kutná Hora town hall, Eliška Tivodarová.